MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 category: Misc
 ---

 In software, most conversations regarding design have a foundation based on the concepts of coupling and cohesion.
-Having a deep understanding of what coupling and cohesion mean are key to having effective conversations regarding good software design.
+Having a deep understanding of what coupling and cohesion mean are key to having better conversations on design.

-Recently I heard two great talk's that briefly made mention of the concepts of coupling and cohesion.
-The first talk was by [Kent Beck on Software Design](http://blog.markpearl.co.za/Software-Design-Why-When-How), the second was by [Kevlin Henney on SOLID Deconstruction](http://blog.markpearl.co.za/SOLID-Deconstruction).
+Recently I heard two great talk's that made brief mention of the concepts of coupling and cohesion.
+The first talk was by [Kent Beck on Software Design](http://blog.markpearl.co.za/Software-Design-Why-When-How) where he briefly explained how he understand coupling.
+The second talk was by [Kevlin Henney on SOLID Deconstruction](http://blog.markpearl.co.za/SOLID-Deconstruction) where he elaborated on the concept of cohesion.

-In my explanations below I have used the term "segment of code".
+In putting these two explanations together, I have used the term "segment of code".
 For your language paradigm of choice replace this phrase with whatever construct makes the most sense to your language (class, method, module, etc.)

 ## What is coupling?